 - Small increased risk of bladder and colon cancer

 - A small percentage of patients will have significant bleeding from the bladder many years after prostate radiation treatment.
 This is called hemorrhagic radiation cystitis.

 Cryotherapy uses freezing temperatures to kill prostate cancer cells.

 - The technique has improved since first introduced in the 1960s, and with new advances, it is more reliable and with fewer complications, especially if performed correctly.

 - Used to treat localized prostate cancer (Stages T1 and T2) and recurrent cancer following radiation therapy

 - Freezes and immediately kills prostate cancer cells.

-- Performed under anesthesia, uses the ultrasound-guided placement of cooling probes into the prostate.
+- Performed under anesthesia, ultrasound-guided placement of cooling probes into the prostate is used.

 - Hormone therapy can be used before cryosurgery to decrease prostate size.